 Information Technology Laboratory, Applied and Computational Mathematics Division

 The solution of the time dependent Schroedinger equation for many-electron atoms and molecules exposed to electromagnetic radiation presents a formidable problem both conceptually and computationally.
-A group of researchers at Drake University, Louisiana State University, and NIST have been developing quite sophisticated computational approaches to treating "small" atomic and molecular systems exposed to short, intense laser radiation.
-Extracting quantitative results has necessitated large-scale calculations on supercomputers.
-The methods developed are state-of-the-art and the computer codes have been algorithmically designed to scale efficiently to many thousands of processors.
+A group of researchers at Drake University, the University of Central Florida, Aarhus University in Denmark, and NIST have been developing quite sophisticated computational approaches to treating "small" atomic and molecular systems exposed to short, intense laser radiation.
+Our approach marries the most advanced quantum chemistry methods at short range with finite element methods at long range to produce optimal representations over all space.
+Extracting quantitative results has necessitated the development of sophisticated algorithms and requires large-scale calculations on supercomputers.
+The methods developed are state-of-the-art and the computer codes are algorithmically designed to scale efficiently to many thousands of processors.
 They have been applied to a number of one, two, and many electron atoms and molecules to extract single and double ionization probabilities.
 To date, the calculations have revealed numerous interesting and unexpected features, in single and double ionization processes that are among the first of their kind.

-We are interested in expanding the scope of our work in several ways.
+We are expanding the scope of our work in several ways.
 In order to treat larger molecular systems, new approaches are required.
 These include things such as developing more efficient hybrid basis sets adapted to treat large molecules, new time propagation algorithms and density-functional-based methods that are needed to quantitatively model dynamical processes in very large molecular systems.
-Of particular interest are reformulations DFT to explicitly remove self-interaction errors and extending these functionals to the strong-field, time-dependent domain.

 Schneider BI, et al: Advances in Chemical Physics 157: John.
 Wiley & Sons, Inc